 One of the less popular California road trips is a route from Redding to Mount Shasta.
 Located in Northern California, this scenic stretch takes you along incredible waterfalls and the snow-capped Mount Shasta, before arriving at Lassen Volcanic National Park, one of the least visited West Coast National Parks that boasts incredible hydrothermal features.

-Before you begin your trip, explore Redding, a NorCal town where you can enjoy hiking, biking, and exploring the Sacramento River National Recreation Trail.
+Start your road trip in Redding, a NorCal town where you can enjoy hiking, biking, and exploring the Sacramento River National Recreation Trail.

 Next, head toward Lassen Volcanic National Park where you can see a myriad of amazing thermal features like springs, mud pots, and fumaroles.
-Just like Death Valley National Park, Lassen Volcanic is away from big cities which means you can enjoy clear dark skies if you decide to camp here.
+Lassen Volcanic boasts clear dark skies and uncrowded trails, if you decide to camp here.

 Another great spot along your itinerary is McArthur-Burney Falls Memorial State Park that boasts gorgeous waterfalls.
 Spend some time wandering its trails before arriving at the Shasta-Trinity National Forest where you can take a hike to McCloud Falls and see the majestic Mount Shasta.